seoninja13/react-win-dir/docs/pages/doors/garage-page-documentation.md

 ## Implementation Details

-The Garage Doors page was implemented using the following approach:
+The Garage Doors page was implemented in both the Pages Router and App Router architectures as part of our migration process.
+The end goal is to have only the App Router implementation and remove the Pages Router implementation entirely.

+### Pages Router Implementation (Transitional)

+This implementation is currently active but will be removed once the migration to App Router is complete:

 1. Verified that the garage page directory and components already existed in the Relume-root directory
 2. Created a route file at `Relume-root/pages/garage.js` with the following content: